rahulpatel008/Angular-Preparation2025/README.md

  <br/>

  > ### What is @ViewChild()?
- > In Angular, @ViewChild() is a decorator that allows a component to access a child component, directive, or DOM element from its own template.
+ > In Angular, @ViewChild() is a decorator that allows a component to access a child component, directive,or DOM element from its own template. <br/>
-This is particularly useful when you need to:
+- This is particularly useful when you need to: <br/>
-	Interact with a child component's properties or methods Access native DOM elements for direct manipulation Control template elements like <ng-template> or <ng-container>
+	* Interact with a child component's properties or methods
+	* Access native DOM elements for direct manipulation
+	* Control template elements like ng-template or ng-container <br/>
-**How Does @ViewChild() Work?**
+**How Does @ViewChild() Work?** <br/>
 When you use @ViewChild(), Angular searches the component's template for the first element that matches the selector and assigns it to the specified property.
 This property becomes available after Angular initializes the component's view, typically in the ngAfterViewInit() lifecycle hook.